KDAB/KDSPDSetup/README.md

 Some sink types require additional fields, or allow additional optional fields.

-The list below fully details these:
+The list below details the sink types which have additional required fields:

 |`type`|required field|value type
 |-|-|-